Scientific-Python-Translations/translations-cookiecutter/README.md

 pip install cookiecutter
 ```

----

 ### Example: Creating a Translation Repo for NumPy

 Let’s say you're setting up translations for the [NumPy website](https://numpy.org/).

-You should first ask the team to create a new project on the [Scientific Python Crowdin](https://scientific-python.crowdin.com/u).
+You should first ask the Scientific Python Translations Team to create a new project on the [Scientific Python Crowdin](https://scientific-python.crowdin.com/u).
 For this example the project name is `NumPy.Org`.
-Letter case is important!
+Letter casing must match exactly.

 Run the following command: